 Comfort: A small stuffed animal, flashlight, headlamp, or chemical snap lights will help ease nighttime fears.
 Bring a book or read a story to your child from your smartphone e-reader to maintain your usual bedtime routine.

 Trip Planning: Don’t get too ambitious for the first trip.
 A mile or two will get you to some beautiful places that are likely to be deserted at night even if they are popular day hiker trips.
 Save the longer trips for when the kids get bigger.
-I’ll have some specific suggestions for short, overnight trips in the Tahoe area (Coming Soon).

 - Backpacking with kids in Tahoe-Tips for success